mike-344/image-carousel/README.md

 # image-carousel

-An image slideshow template in vanilla js, css, and html
+An image slideshow in vanilla js, css, and html